Cyphs/SteamDeckSTR/README.md

 1. Run Undo-STR on the desktop (This will also restore the Creation Club content to the Data folder, unless you've deleted them manually before this script did it for you.)
 2. Open Vortex and Stop Managing the game to remove the mods
+3. (Optional) Verify the game files, just in case: in Steam, right-click Skyrim Special Edition > Properties > Installed Files > **Verify integrity of game files**
-3. Copy and paste the terminal (Konsole) commands below to get rid of SteamDeckSTR and Vortex
+4. Copy and paste the terminal (Konsole) commands below to get rid of SteamDeckSTR and Vortex

 ```bash
 # Remove SteamDeckSTR and Vortex